-It’s easy to understand why.
+It’s axiomatic that anyone who takes up poker will overuse the so-called safest play in poker at first: The call.
+This is common sense for a new player.
 When a player opts to call, they aren’t risking any more of their chips.
-They are simply calling the current bet or raise and effectively closing down any more betting for the round if there’s no one left to act.
+They're simply calling the current bet, thus closing down any more betting for the round if there’s no one left to act.

 In poker, there are two ways to win a pot: 1.
 Having the best hand at showdown.
 2. Everyone else folds to your bet.

 As you can see, you don’t have any chance at scooping a pot with No. 2 if you are just calling.
 No one is folding to a call.
-The other major issue with calling is that it’s usually regarded as the most passive play you can make.
+By raising, you force your opponent to make a decision.

 What if Someone Re-Raises?